BUSINESS ETHICS E CSR

 The course is addressed to master students in management.
 Students need to have basic knowledge in management, in International management, as well as in Cross Cultural Management.

-Ethics and morality within philosophy – Business Ethics: the case for and against Ethics in business – Ethical Dilemma – Ethical Theories – Ethical decision making – Adopting ethical behaviors within firms: the impact of Business Ethics on value chain activities – Ethics and Globalization – How do socio-economic development affect Ethics? – Business Ethics and National Culture – The role of Religion on firms’ ethical behavior – Firms’ internationalization process: Ethical Absolutism vs Ethical Relativism – Ethical gap: an interpretative framework – Corporate Social Responsibility – Shareholder vs Stakeholder Approach – Empirical evidences.
+Ethics and morality within philosophy – Business Ethics: the case for and against Ethics in business – Ethical Dilemma – Ethical Theories – Ethical decision making – Ethics and Globalization –Business Ethics and National Culture – The role of Religion on firms’ ethical behavior – Firms’ internationalization process: Ethical Absolutism vs Ethical Relativism – Ethical gap: an interpretative framework – Corporate Social Responsibility – Shareholder vs Stakeholder Approach – The business Model Canvas – Social Entrepreneurship – Social Innovation - Empirical evidences.

-The course will be organized in lessons, discussions of the suggested
+The course will be organized in lessons, individual and team exercises, case studies analysis, discussions of the suggested readings and development and presentation of a project work.

 Canestrino R., Bonfanti A., Oliaee L., (2015), Managing Knowledge for “Corporate Social Innovation”: a cross-cultural comparison between Italian and Iranian firms, in Spencer JC; Schiuma G., Albino V. (2015), Culture, Innovation and Entrepreneurship: connecting the knowledge dots, (Conference Proceedings), IFKAD 2015, ISBN: 978-88-96687-07-9; ISSN: 2280- 787X